Panama national football team: 2015 Gold Cup

 In the 2015 Gold Cup, Panama was drawn into Group A, along with the United States, Haiti, and Honduras.
 All of their games were a 1–1 draws.
-However this was enough to advanced to the knockout stage as the best ranked third place.
-In the Quarter-Finals, they played against Trinidad & Tobago, drawing 1-1 after 90 minutes and defeating them 6–5 on penalties.
-They advanced to the semi-finals against Mexico.
-Roman Torres scored on behalf of Panama and Andres Guardado scored for Mexico.
-The first 90 minutes ended in a 1–1 draw.
-Panama was then defeated 2–1 in extra time after referee Mark Geiger gave Mexico a penalty, which Andres Guardado also scored.
+However this was enough to advance to the knockout stage as the best ranked third place.
+In the quarter-finals, they played against Trinidad and Tobago, drawing 1–1 after 90 minutes and defeating them 6–5 on penalties.
+They advanced to the semi-finals against Mexico; Roman Torres scored on behalf of Panama and Andres Guardado scored for Mexico.
+The first 90 minutes ended in a 1–1 draw; Panama was then defeated 2–1 in extra time after referee Mark Geiger gave Mexico a penalty, which Andres Guardado also scored.
 With this result, Panama earned the chance to play the third place playoff against the United States.
-The score was 1-1 after extra time and Panama won 3–2 on penalties, giving them the third place.
+The score was 1–1 after extra time and Panama won 3–2 on penalties, giving them third place.
 Mexico ended up defeating Jamaica in the final to crown themselves champions.